How to get started as a casino affiliate

 Building productive relationships with affiliate managers and partners improves operational agility.
 Establish regular checkpoints, agree on reporting formats, and request advance notice of policy changes.
 Negotiate trial terms for new channels and ask for compliance reviews of creatives before wide deployment.

-When working with influencers or third-party partners, conduct vetting for audience fit, engagement quality, and compliance history.
-Draft co-branded content agreements that specify approvals, disclosure requirements, and performance expectations.
+When working with influencers or third-party partners, conduct vetting for audience fit, engagement quality, disclosure practices, and compliance history.
+Draft co-branded content agreements that specify approvals, disclosure requirements, geographic restrictions, and performance expectations.

 Common mistakes to avoid